bitwiseworks/qtwebengine-chromium-os2/chromium/docs/security/sheriff.md

 ##### Labeling For Chrome On iOS

 * Reproduce using iOS device or desktop Safari.
-* Assign severity, impact, milestone, and component labels.
+* Assign severity, impact, and component labels.
 * Label **ExternalDependency**.
 * Label **Hotlist-WebKit**.
 This label is monitored by Apple friends.
 * File a security bug at [bugs.webkit.org](https://bugs.webkit.org), and CC